nicklockwood/SwiftFormat/README.md

 To set up SwiftFormat as an Xcode build phase, do the following:

-1. Add the `swiftformat` binary to your project directory (this is better than referencing your local copy because it ensures that everyone who checks out the project will be using the same version).
+1. Add the `swiftformat` binary to your project directory (this is better than referencing a locally installed copy because it means that project will still compile on machines that don't have the `swiftformat` command-line tool installed).

 2. In the Build Phases section of your project target, add a new Run Script phase before the Compile Sources step.
 The script should be `"${SRCROOT}/path/to/swiftformat" "${SRCROOT}/path/to/your/swift/code/"` (both paths should be relative to the directory containing your Xcode project).